ebaklund/ORFEErc/README.md

                      [Nothing<T>]  [Error<T>]
 ```
 For example, let us assume that we have a function that returns the first element in an array.
-It would be resonable to make the following computational rules:
+It would be reasonable to make the following computational rules:
 - If the input array do not exist (is null), then we return an error.
-- If the input array do exist but it is empty, that is ok, but since there is no value to return we choose to return a Nothing object.
+- If the input array do exist but it is empty, that is OK, but since there is no value to return we choose to return nothing.
 - Otherwise, we just return the first element.
 ```
-  Result First(List<T> arr)
+  Outcome<T> First(List<T> arr)
   {
      if (arr is null)
-       return Result.Error<T>("Array is undefined");
+       return Outcome.Error<T>("Array is undefined");

      if (arr.Length == 0)
-       return Result.Nothing<T>("Array is empty");
+       return Outcome.Nil<T>("Array is empty");

      return arr[0];
   }
 ```
-Of cource there are other situations where we would consider it an error if we cannot produce the first element.
+There are other of course situations where we would consider it an error if the first element does not exists.
-That leads to a different choice of results.
+That leads to a different choice of outcomes.
 ```
-  Result First(List<T> arr)
+  Outcome<T> First(List<T> arr)
   {
-     if (arr is null || )
+     if (arr is null)
-       return Result.Error<T>("Array is undefined");
+       return Outcome.Error<T>("Array is undefined");

      if (arr.Length == 0)
-       return Result.Error<T>("Array is empty");
+       return Outcome.Error<T>("Array is empty");

      return arr[0];
   }